 A number of complex policies and procedures pertain to your compensation as a faculty member on the CU Denver campus.
 Please become familiar with the Denver Campus Faculty Compensation Policy to avoid any issues with being paid correctly and on time.

-Faculty annual pay is based on the traditional nine-month academic year.
+Faculty annual pay is based on the traditional nine- month academic year.
 You can elect to receive your pay over nine months (the default) or over 12 months.
 Contract pay election changes are permitted once each year.
-SPA HR will circulate the contract pay election form to you each spring, and you will have the opportunity to request changes prior to June 1 each year.
+Contract pay elections will be available in the portal in late spring, and you will have the opportunity to request changes prior to July 1 each year.

 For more information, visit the university’s faculty payroll website.